How much is a million-dollar term life insurance policy?

-2 min to read
+2 minute to read

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-How much does a million-dollar life insurance policy cost?
+What is a million-dollar life insurance policy?

-Get a better idea of what a million-dollar policy might cost you by comparing term life insurance rates from different companies.
+Get a better idea of what a million-dollar policy might cost by comparing term life insurance rates from different companies.

 Average cost of a million-dollar term life insurance policy